 There is a continuous demand for capable postgraduate level executives in the actuarial profession, whose members are among the highest paid in the UK.
-They work in fields such as; Insurance companies (life/non life departments), consulting firms, government departments, banks and investment firms, teaching and research.
+They work in fields such as insurance companies (life/non-life), consulting firms, government departments, banks and investment firms, teaching and research.

 MSc in Actuarial Science employability

-Our Graduate Destination Survey (pdf) of 2010/11's MSc in Actuarial Science cohort shows that 80% of graduates are now either in work (73%) or not job seeking as they are in further study, military service etc. (7%)*
+Our Graduate Destination Survey of the MSc in Actuarial Science class of 2014 shows that 75.7% of graduates are now either in work (70.3%) or not job seeking as they are in further study, military service etc. (5.4%)

-Some examples of where graduates from the 2010/11 MSc in Actuarial Science are working are:
+Some examples of where graduates from the MSc in Actuarial Science class of 2014 are working are: